General eligibility criteria for all nominations

 Nominee must be an individual.

-Find out more on the Community Harmony Medal nomination form.
+To view the assessment criteria and for more information, download the Community Harmony Medal nomination form.

 -

-This award recognises an individual’s commitment to community service within a migrant community.
-The contribution will have had a significant and lasting impact on the social or cultural wellbeing of the community that spans over 30 years.
+This award recognises an individual who has made a long-term commitment to serving a migrant community.
+The nominee must have provided community service for 30 years or more, making a significant and lasting contribution to the social or cultural wellbeing of their community.

-This award recognises volunteers, professionals, media professionals and journalists, and those who have devoted their lifetime to champion multiculturalism in the community.
+This award recognises volunteers, professionals, media professionals, journalists and others who have dedicated their lives to supporting our multicultural society and strengthening their community.

-Find out more on the Lifetime Community Service Medal nomination form.
+To view the assessment criteria and for more information, download the Lifetime Community Service Medal nomination form.

 -

-Find out more on the Arts and Culture Medal nomination form.
+To view the assessment criteria and for more information, download the Arts and Culture Medal nomination form.

 -